CodingXpro/Google_Dialog-Flow_ChatBot/README.md

 *

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally :

 ![image](https://github.com/CodingXpro/Google_Dialog-Flow_ChatBot/assets/98632075/565b96a6-ecc9-4f15-a982-3bb1233f01e7)